kactus2/kactus2dev/README.md

 ![Kactus2 logo](common/graphics/appicon.png)

 Kactus2 is a toolset for designing embedded products, especially FPGA-based MP-SoCs.
-The aim is easier IP reusabilility and integration for both hardware and software.
+The aim is easier IP reusability and integration for both hardware and software.
 The tool is based on IEEE 1685-2014 "IP-XACT" standard.

 Windows installer and tar-package for Linux are available in